jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 The plot shows that, with larger sample sizes, the error quickly converges to around 0.
 Although the rate of convergence dramatically decreases after the first few iterations, the pattern of convergence is apparrent.

 So how does this work?
-The mechanism is extremely simple: if we were to randomly generate an infinite number of dots, the proportion of the number of dots that fall within the circle versus those that do not fall within it would converge to some constant, *i.e.* $\pi:4-\pi$.
+The mechanism is extremely simple: if we were to randomly generate an infinite number of dots, the proportion of the number of dots that fall within the circle versus those that do not fall within it would converge to some constant, *i.e.* $$\pi:4-\pi$$.
 Why is this the case?
 Intuitively, the larger the area, the larger the number of points that fall into that area.
 Given this proportional relationship, the number of randomly generated points in an area after a simulation would mirror the actual area of the circle and the rectangle, hence the proportional expression above.
-By following this line of reasoning, we can then resort to Monte Carlo to generate these random points, after which we can make a reasonable estimation of $\pi$.
+By following this line of reasoning, we can then resort to Monte Carlo to generate these random points, after which we can make a reasonable estimation of $$\pi$$.

 But approximation is not the only domain in which Monte Carlo methods become useful--they can also be used to calculate complicated integrals.